Ghorakhal

 Ghorakhal means pond for water to horses.
 It is the picturesque site at the height of more than 2,000 m.

-It is situated near Bhowali and is the seat for Army school, known as Sainik School Ghorakhal, established in 1966 at the Ghorakhal Estate of the Nawab of Rampur.
-The famous Golu Devta temple is situated on a hill above overlooking the school.
+It is situated near Bhowali and is the seat for the boarding school, known as Sainik School Ghorakhal, established in 1966 at the Ghorakhal Estate of the Nawab of Rampur.
+The aim of Sainik Schools is to prepare boys (and recently some girls) for entry to the National Defence Academy (India). ″The famous Golu Devta temple is situated on a hill above overlooking the school.